 Make a splash

-When water sports facilities re-open, it puts things like kayaking, sailing and paddle boarding back on the Body Magic menu.
+If you’ve got a water sports facilities nearby, then things like kayaking, sailing and paddle boarding are definitely on the Body Magic menu.

 Slimming World members Ben and Chloe (@benandchloe_fitnessjourney) combined a stand-up paddle-boarding session with a very cold swim – an invigorating way to get active, if you’re brrr-ave enough!